Unsung Giants

 Oral Histories

-Recorded conversations with legacy artists capturing their stories, lineage, and personal histories.
+Recorded conversations with under-recognized jazz artists capturing their stories, lineage, and personal histories.

 Original Compositions